 One important thing to keep in mind

-Before we at AdmissionSight start breaking down the many exciting ins and outs of the AP Art History Exam itself, there is one thing that we should go over in regard to the class and the exam.
+Before we at AdmissionSight start breaking down the many exciting ins and outs of the AP Art History Exam itself, there is one thing that we should go over with the class and the exam.

-The course itself was dramatically overhauled during the 2015-16 school year and is now presented and taught specifically with the AP Art History Exam in mind.
-That is not to say that the majority of the information itself is not the same, it certainly is!
-However, the course itself is now presented with a more direct objective of teaching students to prepare for the exam.
-This means that the scope of the course overall has been changed to focus on teaching students how to understand art from a more conceptual standpoint, as well as encourage deep critical thinking in regard to art as well as analytical skills.
+The course was dramatically overhauled during the 2015-16 school year and is now presented and taught specifically with the AP Art History Exam in mind.
+That is not to say that most of the information itself is not the same; it certainly is!
+However, the course now has a more direct objective of teaching students to prepare for the exam.
+This means that the scope of the course overall has been changed to focus on teaching students how to understand art from a more conceptual standpoint, as well as encouraging deep critical thinking regarding art and analytical skills.

 With the emphasis being put on these skills that certainly go far beyond just helping in the study of art history, less emphasis has subsequently been put on memorizing knowledge and facts regarding specific works of art.
-With that being said, the course itself will still require students to gain familiarity with specific works of art, but the number of specific works has been downsized from approximately 500 pieces of work to just about half of that since the redesign back in 2015-16.
+That said, the course itself will still require students to gain familiarity with specific works of art.
+Still, the number of particular works has been downsized from approximately 500 pieces to just about half of that since the redesign back in 2015-16.

 - Interpretations of art are variable.
 Essential question: How do we describe our thinking about art?

-Throughout studying the material of the course through these three big ideas related to the course, students are expected to develop foundational knowledge and thinking skills related to understanding art and art critique.
-There are eight different art history skills that students will be asked to develop in the course itself.
+Throughout studying the course material through these three big ideas related to the system, students are expected to develop foundational knowledge and thinking skills for understanding art and art critique.
+There are eight different art history skills that students will be asked to create in the course itself.
 Below is a breakdown of how much each skill will be tested on the AP Art History Exam:

-Before you sign up for the AP Art History course, it is important to know a lot of fundamental facts about the AP Art History Exam itself.
-First off, it is important to know that the exam itself is one of the longest exams within the AP curriculum.
-In total, it clocks in at three hours and – much like most of the other available AP courses – is broken up into two halves; a multiple-choice section of questions as well as a free-response section of questions.
+Before you sign up for the AP Art History course, it is essential to know a lot of fundamental facts about the AP Art History Exam itself.
+First off, it is essential to understand that the exam itself is one of the longest exams within the AP curriculum.
+In total, it clocks in at three hours and – much like most of the other available AP courses – is broken into two halves: a multiple-choice section of questions and a free-response section.

-Let’s break down the chances of students actually scoring a perfect 5 out of 5 on the AP Art History Exam.
-When it comes to scores of AP exams, students must score a 3 out of 5 in order to pass the exam.
-When it comes to gaining credit and/or placement from colleges, students will typically have to score at least a 4 and sometimes only a 5 will do.
-Beyond that, it is important to keep in mind that the credit amount that or placement students receive is based on the college or university that they are interested in attending.
+Let’s break down the chances of students scoring a perfect 5 out of 5 on the AP Art History Exam.
+When it comes to scores of AP exams, students must score a 3 out of 5 to pass the exam.
+When gaining credit and placement from colleges, students will typically have to score at least a 4, and sometimes only a 5 will do.
+Beyond that, it is essential to keep in mind that the credit amount that placement students receive is based on the college or university that they are interested in attending.

-Back to the AP Art History Exam, last year, just over 10 per cent of students who took the exam scored a perfect 5 out of 5.
+Back to the AP Art History Exam, last year, just over 10 percent of students who took the exam scored a perfect 5 out of 5.
 Here is a breakdown of what percentage of students earned what score.
-While it may be difficult, scoring a 5 out of 5 on any AP exam is absolutely going to increase your chances of getting into the school of your dreams.
+While it may be difficult, scoring a 5 out of 5 on any AP exam will increase your chances of getting into the school of your dreams.

-Finally, let’s go over the two sections together so that you can start to get an idea of how you can best prepare for this exam.
+Finally, let’s go over the two sections together so that you can start to understand how you can best prepare for this exam.

 The second section of the AP Art History Exam is the free-response section and takes up the remaining two hours of the exam.
 Overall, this section includes six total questions and will make up the remaining half of the exam’s total score.

 For the 30-minute questions, students will be provided with three to five different works of art that share some unifying concept or idea.
-Students may also be expected to call upon an artwork of their choosing that they either covered in the course or learned about outside of the course.
+Students may also be expected to call upon an artwork they either covered in the course or learned about outside the course.

 - The second 30-minute free response question will test the student on their visual and contextual analysis.
-Here, students will be choired to analyze the contextual and visual features of a work of war directly from the AP Art History and will use evidence to defend and argue their theory.
+Here, students will be chosen to analyze the contextual and visual features of a work of war directly from AP Art History and use evidence to defend and argue their theory.

-- The third question (which is the first 15-minute question) will test a student’s ability to analyze a work of art from a visual standpoint.
-It will require students to examine elements of a work of art and use it to deduce things such as tradition, practice, era, style, and more.
+- The third question (the first 15-minute question) will test a student’s ability to analyze a work of art from a visual standpoint.
+It will require students to examine elements of a work of art and use them to deduce things such as tradition, practice, era, style, and more.

-How to prepare for the AP Art History Exam
+How to study for the AP Art History exam

-As you begin preparing for the AP Art History Exam, there are some great preparation styles and tools to keep in mind throughout the process.
+As you begin preparing for the AP Art History Exam, there are some great preparation styles and tools to remember throughout the process.
 To make sure that you get the very most out of your studying, we at AdmissionSight have broken down the very best way to study and prepare.

 Analyze your knowledge and skill

-The first step to preparing for the AP Art History Exam effectively is to analyze your knowledge and skill that you have already gained from the course itself.
+The first step to preparing for the AP Art History Exam effectively is to analyze the knowledge and skills that you have already gained from the course itself.
 The best way to do this is to take a practice exam that you will either be able to find online or through one of the many great study guides that you can purchase in paperback.
-While it is useful to time yourself when you take this practice exam to familiarize yourself with the speed at which you will be expected to take this course, it is not a necessity.
+While it is helpful to time yourself when you take this practice exam to familiarize yourself with the speed at which you will be expected to take this course, it is unnecessary.

-There are a number of tests and practices that you can either purchase or utilize without charge.
+There are several tests and practices that you can either purchase or utilize without charge.

-The most important thing to remember here is that you should absolutely cross-reference the answers that you came up with along with the answers that are provided in whatever resource you are using to study.
-From there, you will be able to effectively manage your strengths and weaknesses to know what to do in the next step.
+The most important thing to remember here is that you should cross-reference the answers that you came up with along with the answers that are provided in whatever resource you are using to study.
+From there, you can effectively manage your strengths and weaknesses to know what to do in the next step.

 Study the material

 Of course, what you will want to do next is take what you have learned about your mastery of the material and apply it to how you break up your studying the rest of the way.
-Make sure to focus on areas of weakness so that you may strengthen your overall knowledge while making sure to not forget to study and test yourself on your areas of strength as well.
+Make sure to focus on areas of weakness so that you may strengthen your overall knowledge while making sure not to forget to study and test yourself on your areas of strength.

 The goal here is to not only familiarize yourself with the specific pieces of art that you will be expected to know for the exam but also gain a great understanding of the Big Ideas and overarching concepts of the course itself.
 This will give you the very best chance at success and scoring that coveted 5 out of 5.